Alzheimers Disease

 Grade of Evidence: Low level of evidence

-Recommendation: Weakly in favour ( some well designed studies have found a significant benefit in decrease in the decline of memory function in patients taking high dosage on vitamin E high dosage)
+Recommendation: Weakly in favor (some well-designed studies have found a significant benefit in slowing the decline of memory function in patients taking high-dose vitamin E)

-Recommendation: Weakly in favour ( some studies have found a significant benefit in decrease in the decline of memory function in patients taking alpha-lipoic acid)
+Recommendation: Weakly in favor (some studies have found a significant benefit in slowing the decline of memory function in patients taking alpha-lipoic acid)

 Please note, this management does NOT treat the condition itself.
 It may mildly help with some of the symptoms, and even then has insufficient evidence to back up this claim at present.